 Get ready for a rare occurrence on 20somethingfinance – me giving you some permission to spend (if you first get rid of your gym membership).

-Creating a Home Gym to Replace your Gym Membership
+Building a Low-Cost Home Gym to Replace your Gym Membership

 I also think it’s important that any purchases aren’t gimmicky.
 Part of that is finding products that are not refined to targeting just one body part.
 The more versatile, the better.
 Portability (so you can move it from one dwelling to the next or take with you on an extended trip), simplicity (goes hand in hand with durability), and of course – affordability – are also very important.

 If you can buy this stuff used, great (I’ll suggest where to get them based on my experience in looking for these things on Craigslist, and when coming up empty, where you can find them at the best price).
-Products like these go quickly on the used market, so it may take some time. $300 (if you get all of these things new), although a huge savings over a membership, is still a lot of money.
+Products like these go quickly on the used market, so it may take some time. $300 (if you get all of these things new), although that is cheap, versus a gym membership, it is still an investment.
 So choose the items that best suit you and your interests.
 Buy them one at a time and make sure you actually use them!

 I’m all for using a children’s jungle gym for pull-ups, but if you don’t have one of those around you, this will do the trick.
 There’s nothing that gives you quite the upper body workout of chin and pull-ups.
 And for anyone who has done them the day of or after ab exercises, you know how much of an ab workout they provide as well.
-The particular model here has three different pullup exercises.
+The particular model here has three different pull-up exercises.
 It can be fashioned to ceiling joists (under a walkout deck or in the basement, most likely).
-If you don’t have joists, look for the wall mounted version.
+If you don’t have joists, look for the wall-mounted pull-up bar.
 I don’t trust the door frame versions.

 The weight you choose may vary based on gender and how fit you are, but a good rule of thumb for those in good shape is 20-40 lbs. for females and 40-60 lbs. for males (if you get a vest that allows you to add/subtract weight, even better).
-Wearing a weighted vest makes every exercise discussed here, running, biking, or any other workout instantly more challenging.
+Wearing a weighted vest makes body weight and other exercises discussed here, running, biking, or any other workout instantly more challenging.
 That’s what makes it the most versatile addition to any home gym.
 Plus, these things are bombproof.
-I found them cheaper on EBay than on Amazon, so you may want to look at both places or locally, since the shipping can be pricey.

 I use a yoga mat for ab crunches, stretches, and planks to prevent myself from getting bruised from my concrete floor.
 A good yoga mat can last you a decade or longer.
 Some form of padded mat is essential to any home gym setup.

 Not necessarily a workout product (although it can be used as one).
-I use a full-round, 36-inch version.
+I use a full-round, 6″ x 36″ version.
 It’s a life savor for rehabbing sore or tight muscles.
-I’ve highlighted how this product saved me hundreds of dollars in chiropractor/massage therapy.
+I’ve highlighted how this product is a self-massage tool cost-saver, saving me hundreds of dollars in chiropractor/massage therapy.
 You can cut these, if you go crazy with a machete, but other than that, these things are virtually unbreakable.

-Dumbells go quickly on Craigslist, but if you’re patient, you can usually find a good one for $20 on Craigslist or at a garage sale.
+Dumbells and kettelbells go quickly on Craigslist, Facebook Marketplace, or at garage sales, but if you’re patient, you can usually find a good one for $25 – $50 (under $1/pound is typically a good goal).
 And 1-2 good ones are all it takes.

 Ab crunches tend to work out the middle and upper abs.
 Planking tends to work out the lower and middle abs.
 But it’s also nice to have something to work out lower, middle, and upper all-together in one motion.
 That’s where an ab wheel comes in handy.
 And this particular type of ab wheel can be used for upper body workouts as well.
 It gives you more range of motion than the standard 1-wheel units.

-This clever device allows you to do tricep dips, bodyweight rows (kind of like a horizontal pullup), chest dips, and more.
-The thing I like about it, other than it’s versatility, is how portable and compact it is for what it allows you to do.
+This one is a bit of a luxury, but this clever device allows you to do tricep dips, bodyweight rows (kind of like a horizontal pull-up), chest dips, and more.
+The thing I like about it, other than its versatility, is how portable and compact it is for what it allows you to do.
 No need for one of those giant stations that are a pain to move when you relocate.